OpenTTD/OpenTTD/docs/logging_and_performance_metrics.md

 ## 3.0) NewGRF callback profiling

 NewGRF developers can profile callback chains via the `newgrf_profile` console command.
-The command enables a profiling mode where every sprite request is measured and logged, and written to a CSV file in the end.
+The command controls a profiling mode where every sprite request is measured and logged, and written to a CSV file in the end.

+The NewGRF developer tools need to be enabled for the command to function.

 Usage:

 - `newgrf_profile` - show a list of loaded GRFs and their index numbers.
+- `newgrf_profile add <grf-num>...` - Select one or more GRFs for profiling.
+- `newgrf_profile rem <grf-num>...` - Remove one or more GRFs from profiling.
+- `newgrf_profile rem all` - Remove all GRFs from profiling.
+- `newgrf_profile start [<num-days>]` - Begin profiling the selected GRFs, you can optionally specify a number of in-game days to automatically stop profiling after.
-- `newgrf_profile <grf-num> <days>` - Begin profiling the GRF and run profiling for that many in-game days.
-Automatically writes a CSV file to the screenshot folder at the end.
+- `newgrf_profile stop` - Finish profiling and write the collected data to CSV files in the screenshot folder.

-Only one GRF can be profiled at a time.
-Trying to start a second profiling session will abort the first.
+- `newgrf_profile abort` - Cancel active profiling and discard collected data.
+  Selected GRFs remain selected.

+Profiling only works during game or in the editor, it's not possible to profile across the main menu, world generation, or loading savegames.

-The CSV file contains one line per sprite request during the profiling.
-It can get very large, especially on large games with many objects from the GRF.
+The CSV files contain one line per sprite request during the profiling.
+They can get very large, especially on large games with many objects from the GRF.
 Start profiling short periods such as 3 or 7 days, and watch the file sizes.

 The produced CSV file contains the following fields: